 - It’s a showstopper!
 This is the type of dessert that folks will gather around the kitchen and simply eat straight out of the pan.
 And, like a good host, you won’t judge them…

 This is hands down going to become a staple in your house!
-We are SO excited for you to give this dump cake recipe a try!
+I am SO excited for you to give this dump cake recipe a try!
+For more easy desserts the whole family will love, try my Southern-style coconut cream pie, creamy pumpkin cheesecake bars, fudgy flourless chocolate cake next!

 Is this pumpkin dessert calling your name, yet?!
 The hardest part will be waiting for it to come out of the oven!